 Use Code Blocks to add custom code to a page, blog post, sidebar, footer, or other content area.
 Code Blocks are good options if you want to embed third-party widgets or customize pages beyond what's possible with other blocks.
 You can also use Code Blocks to render HTML and Markdown or display code snippets.

-To learn more about choosing the best block for custom content, visit Embed Blocks vs. Code Blocks.
+To learn more about choosing the best block for your custom content, visit Embed Blocks vs. Code Blocks.

-Step 1 - Add the Code Block
+Add a Code Block

-Tip: To paste the code, copy the code, then click in the box and press Ctrl + V (Windows) or Command + V (Mac).
+Enter or paste the code into the text field and remove the <p>Hello, World!</p> placeholder.
+To paste code, copy the code, then click into the field and press Ctrl + V (Windows) or Command + V (Mac).

 Preview embedded code

-Your code also might not render if you've added it to a page within an Index.
+- Your code might not render if you've added it to a page within an Index.
 To test, remove the page from the Index within the Pages panel and log out of your site.

-Note: Third-party customization falls outside the scope of our support.
+Note: Code-based customization falls outside the scope of our support.
 This means that we’re unable to help further with setup or troubleshooting of custom code.
 Additionally, with a code-based solution, we can’t guarantee its functionality or full compatibility with Squarespace.
 This includes how it functions with our responsive design, particularly its appearance on mobile devices, and if it functions on all templates.
-Third-party customizations can also cause display issues with future updates to our platform.
+Code-based customizations can also cause display issues with future updates to our platform.
 While we can't help further, there are many resources that can point you in the right direction: